Azure-Samples/serverless-chat-langchainjs/README.md

 </div>

-This sample shows how to build a serverless chat experience with Retrieval-Augmented Generation using [LangChain.js](https://js.langchain.com/) and Azure.
+This sample shows how to build a serverless AI chat experience with Retrieval-Augmented Generation using [LangChain.js](https://js.langchain.com/) and Azure.
 The application is hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview) and [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript), with [Azure Cosmos DB for MongoDB vCore](https://learn.microsoft.com/azure/cosmos-db/mongodb/vcore/) as the vector database.
 You can use it as a starting point for building more complex AI applications.

 > [!TIP]
 > You can test this application locally without any cost using [Ollama](https://ollama.com/).
 Follow the instructions in the [Local Development](#local-development) section to get started.